 Orlynvah offers clinicians and patients a much-needed oral alternative for multidrug-resistant uncomplicated UTIs, potentially reducing hospital visits and improving quality of life.

 For the SURE 1 trial, oral sulopenem was evaluated against ciprofloxacin in patients with uUTIs, focusing on quinolone-susceptible and nonsusceptible uropathogens.
-Clinical success was achieved in 83% of the sulopenem group versus 62.6% in the ciprofloxacin group, while microbiological success was noted in 74.1% of patients treated with sulopenem compared with 49.6% for ciprofloxacin, both with statistically significant differences.
-In the quinolone-susceptible group, sulopenem met the noninferiority threshold, with an overall response rate of 66.8% compared with 78.6% for ciprofloxacin.3
+In the ciprofloxacin-nonsusceptible group, clinical success was achieved in 83% of the sulopenem group versus 62.6% in the ciprofloxacin group, while microbiological success was noted in 74.1% of patients treated with sulopenem compared with 49.6% for ciprofloxacin, both with statistically significant differences.3

 For the REASSURE study, oral sulopenem against amoxicillin/clavulanate (Augmentin) in a cohort of 2222 adult women with uUTIs.
-Clinical success rates were comparable, with sulopenem at 77.3% and amoxicillin/clavulanate at 76.7%.
-Microbiological success favored sulopenem at 75.2% compared with 66.7% for amoxicillin/clavulanate, indicating a significant advantage.
-Both treatments were well-tolerated, with less than 1% of patients discontinuing due to adverse events, and no serious adverse events were reported for sulopenem.4
+In the amoxicillin/clavulanate-susceptible group, clinical success rates were comparable, with sulopenem at 77.3% and amoxicillin/clavulanate at 76.7%.
+Microbiological success favored sulopenem at 75.2% compared with 66.7% for amoxicillin/clavulanate, indicating a significant advantage.4

 This is the first oral penem antibiotic commercially available in the US and the first new branded product to be introduced in the US for uUTI in more than 25 years, and offers another option for this infection.1